srobo/astoria/protocol/README.md

 ### Streams

 A stream is a series of stream messages published to a given topic.
-A stream message can be published by clients or services.
+A stream message can be published by clients or services, and is not necessarily associated with a particular service.

-A stream message must only be acted on by clients.
-A service should be actioned using a request instead.
+A stream message MUST only be acted on by clients.
+A service SHALL be actioned using a request instead.

-A stream message is published to `astoria/stream/<stream_slug>`.
+Stream messages are published to `astoria/stream/<stream_slug>`.
 It can be published by any component and multiple components can publish to the same stream simultaneously.

-Every stream must have a unique `stream_slug` that identifies the stream and its purpose, e.g `usercode_log`.
+Every stream MUST have a unique `stream_slug` that identifies the stream and its purpose, e.g `usercode_log`.

-A stream message must be a JSON object of the format:
+A stream message MUST be a JSON object of the format:

 ``` json
 {